We Got Married: Controversies

 In late March 2010, MBC stopped broadcast of new episodes due to labour strikes, with repeats airing instead.
 This event, compounded with the ROKS Cheonan sinking incident, which caused cancellation of most variety shows at the time, resulted in a backlog of footage for the couples Jo Kwon & Gain and Yonghwa & Seohyun.
 This resulted in the contents of their latest episodes being of footage recorded some months previously, rather than the normal 1–2 weeks of the original.

 During Lee Joon & Oh Yeon-seo's season 4 tenure (broadcasting from September 2012 through February 2013), Oh Yeon-seo was observed meeting in public with Lee Jang-woo, her male co-star from the drama series, Here Comes Mr. Oh.
 When pictures and videos were released in January 2013, media and WGM fans surmised Oh Yeon-seo and Lee Jang-woo, formerly of WGM (Season 3), were in a romantic relationship.
 Because Oh Yeon-seo and Lee Joon were in the midst of filming WGM at the time this news was released, the integrity of their virtual marriage was questioned by fans.
 The negative reaction was further exacerbated by Oh Yeon-seo's multiple declarations of romantic interest in Lee Joon (e.g. as her "ideal type" and wanting to meet with him outside of filming).
 This backlash and perceived broken trust resulted in fans voicing their desire for Oh Yeon-Seo to exit WGM.
 Shortly after the rumors of Oh Yeon-seo and Lee Jang-woo's relationship surfaced, Lee Joon publicly expressed his frustration about not having his voice heard, with online fans suggesting it was due to his overbearing workload and/or Oh Yeon-seo's alleged relationship with Lee Jang-woo.
 A few weeks later, Lee Joon and Oh Yeon-seo ended their tenure on WGM.

+On March 20, 2015, two new pairings were announced.
+One of them being Henry Lau and Kim Ye-won.
+The couple went on to appear in a few episodes.
+On June 2, it was confirmed that the couple were to leave the show as a video involving actress Lee Tae-im and Kim Ye-won was leaked to the public.
+In the video, Lee was seen repeatedly cursing at and threatening Kim on the set of MBC's My Tutor Friend.
+This led to Lee facing severe backlash from the public.
+She then apologised to Kim and the latter accepted her apology.
+However, a full video was later revealed, showing Kim being rude to Lee first by not using honorifics, glaring at the senior actress during the outburst and cursing at her after she had left the scene.
+The public then turned their back towards Kim, cancelling her and calling her behaviour "victim-playing".
+After the announcement that the Ye-won–Henry couple will be leaving the show, Kim posted an apology on her Twitter.
+In it, she apologized to Henry, the We Got Married staff, the viewers, the fans and finally to actress Lee Tae-im.